Tourists will be in danger if they "obey traffic laws" on this road.

 11/05/2025

-In many parts of the world, winter means traffic stops, roads are slippery, and people just hope for the snow to melt.
-But in Estonia, a small Baltic nation, winter opens up an unusual world: icy roads stretching across the frozen sea, connecting the mainland to remote islands.
-There, people drive with their seatbelts off, their doors unlocked, and absolutely no speeding.
+In many parts of the world, winter brings traffic jams, slippery roads, and people simply long for the snow to melt.
+But in Estonia, a small Baltic nation, winter opens up an extraordinary world: icy roads stretch across the frozen sea, connecting the mainland to its remote islands.
+There, people drive with their seatbelts unbuckled, car doors unlocked, and absolutely no moderate speed allowed.

 Driving on icy roads

-Estonia has seven official ice roads – roads that only appear in winter when the weather is cold enough for the Baltic Sea to freeze at least 22 cm thick.
-The most notable is the 26 km Rohuküla-Hiiumaa route, which is said to be the longest ice road in Europe.
-Another 15 km route connects Triigi on the island of Saaremaa with Tärkma, south of Hiiumaa.
-These are temporary roads, lasting for a few weeks to a few months each year, usually from January to mid-March.
+Estonia has seven official ice routes – roads that only appear in winter when the weather is cold enough for the Baltic Sea to freeze over to a depth of at least 22 cm.
+The most notable is the 26 km Rohuküla-Hiiumaa route, considered the longest ice route in Europe.
+Another route, 15 km long, connects Triigi on the island of Saaremaa with Tärkma in southern Hiiumaa.
+These are temporary routes, existing for a few weeks to a few months each year, usually between January and mid-March.

 Related articles